How to stop paranoia

 You start incorporating positive visualizations into your life during the times when anxiety and paranoia do not have a firm hold on your mind.
 Start with small and easy tasks, and picture yourself accomplishing each step of that task perfectly.
 Starting off with easy task will provide a positive reaffirmation of your visualization when you actually accomplish that task.
 In this way, your mind will learn to relate to positive imagery.

 Benefits of journaling are endless when it comes to dealing with any form of mental difficulty.
 Your mind is a complex structure, and it holds a lot of information, from the price of your favorite ice cream to your bank account number and everything in between.
 Writing down your thoughts on paper is a process of organizing your mind (which is no small feat).
-This can help your paranoia as well.
+When you’re feeling paranoid, this can help as well.

 First and foremost, it provides you with a way to unload your thoughts.
 This is something I found very useful because as I mentioned, I kept getting worried that I was a burden on my friends and could not open up to them anymore out of this fear.
 I desperately needed an outlet for all of the paranoid thoughts banging at the side of my skull, and in that time of distress, my journal became my best friend.